lakshaysh36-hue/iot-summerschool-2026/home-assignments/p8-pressure-logger/README.md

 4. The potentiometer changing the altitude value.
 5. The red and green LED indicators.
 6. Multiple pressure readings in the Serial Monitor.
-7. MQTT messages received in MQTT Explorer for the bonus challenge.

 ---